moudsen/logserverd/README.md

 I'm assuming basic knowledge how to configure Apache and to create a passwd file.
 Hint: ```htpasswd -c /pathto/filename.passwd myusername```.

 # Notes
 I'm still developing (security related) and documenting the code.
-Updates to follow in the next weeks.
-If you want to use the current code, look for configurable items in the code before compiling/using.
+If you want to use the current code, look for configurable items in the code before compiling/using (like the exclusion of _log and _coder log lines).

 # To-do
 - More configuraton of parameters/behaviour (port from command-line, ```/var/log/path/subdirectory```, fixate site)